radiant-rstats/docs/multivariate/app/full_factor.md

 Output shown in _Multivariate > Factor_ is estimated using either Principal Components Analysis (PCA) or Maximum Likelihood (ML).
 The correlation matrix used as input for estimation can be calculated for variables of type `numeric`, `integer`, `date`, and `factor`.
 When variables of type factor are included the `Adjust for {factor} variables` box should be checked.
 When correlations are estimated with adjustment, variables that are of type `factor` will be treated as (ordinal) categorical variables and all other variables will be treated as continuous.

+It is important to note that estimated factor scores will be biased if a mixed of {factor} and numeric variables are used.
+If you want to use factor scores as input for further analysis, e.g., clustering, you should use either (1) all {factor} variables or (2) all numeric variables to avoid this bias.

 ### Report > Rmd

 Add code to <a href="https://radiant-rstats.github.io/docs/data/report_rmd.html" target="_blank">_Report > Rmd_</a> to (re)create the analysis by clicking the <i title="report results" class="fa fa-edit"></i> icon on the bottom left of your screen or by pressing `ALT-enter` on your keyboard.